 Across North East Lincolnshire many organisations and companies, including the Council, NHS, Phillips66 and Job Centre have pledged to support those who need it by being one of the first authorities in the country to sign the initial Armed Forces Community Covenant.
 On 6 June 2023, North East Lincolnshire Council re-signed the Covenant in it’s own right to continue to pledge support to our Armed Forces Community.

 Our Armed Forces and Veterans’ Charter encourages public bodies and partner organisations to support in-service and ex-service personnel from the military and the Merchant Navy, their families, veterans and carers.

 Access to social and rented housing, retraining for employment, and support groups for servicemen and women suffering from post-traumatic stress disorder are just a few of the issues specific to veterans which the Charter addresses through better joined-up working between agencies.

-For more information go to the Armed Forces Covenant website.
+For more information go to Armed Forces Covenant.

 North East Lincolnshire Council was awarded the Gold Award under the Defence Employer Recognition Scheme in July 2021.

 The DERS encourages employers to support defence and inspire others to do the same.
 As an organisation, we pledge, demonstrate and advocate support to defence and the armed forces community and align our values with the Armed Forces Covenant.